We may earn a commission from partner links.How we make money

 Walking for weight loss: a beginner plan that does not feel punishing

-Use this post to make walking feel measurable and repeatable before increasing intensity, especially for readers who are restarting activity.
+How to make walking measurable and repeatable before adding intensity, especially if you are restarting activity.

 Start below your ambition